-All stone cookware pros and cons are associated with what types of stone clay and, base materials have used to manufactured these cookware.
-The core inner base material of any stone made pots and pans are either stainless steel or aluminum’s.
+All stone cookware pros and cons are associated with what types of stone clay and base materials have been used to manufacture these pans & pots.

 Any stone fry pan or cooking pots are not made from the actual rock stones.
-The base material is coated with crusted stones.
+The base material is coated with crushed rocks.
 Moreover, the crusted stone coating contains diamond, ceramic or porcelain, marble, granite, etc.